 Create system groups on your computer, and set up transfer settings for the group and its members.

 You can set up transfer settings based on your system's user groups.
 If users within a group do not have individual transfer settings, then the group's transfer settings will be applied.
-Please note that Enterprise Server doesn't create user groups on the operating system for you, so you must ensure that the groups currently exist before adding them to your Aspera product.
-Follow the steps below to add user groups to Enterprise Server.
+Please note that APOD/SODEnterprise Server doesn't create user groups on the operating system for you, so you must ensure that the groups currently exist before adding them to your Aspera product.
+Follow the steps below to add user groups to APOD/SODEnterprise Server in a Terminal.

 Ensure that you have an existing user group on your operating system, or create a new user group.
 Please refer to your operating system's documentation for information on creating user groups.
 APOD/SODEnterprise Server reads group information from the following file:

 |Configuration Precedence||When a user is a member of multiple groups, the precedence setting can be used to determine priority.|

 |aspera.conf - Authorization||Connection permissions, token key, and encryption requirements.|